Family's web makes it hard to track cash from opioid maker

 At trial, lawyers for states and cities would "need to prove that the transfer of the money to these offshore accounts were made with fraudulent intent," said William J. Moon, a professor of law at the University of Maryland.

-States can ask courts to order the return of such money to satisfy a legal judgment.
-But going after money moved offshore would be time-consuming and expensive, with few guarantees, Moon and others said.

-Governments suing the company could start by asking judges to order the seizure of Sackler assets in the U.S., pending an eventual verdict, said Gregory Grossman, a Miami attorney specializing in international insolvency.
-That would require convincing a judge that they're likely to win the case.
+Getting a judge to seize Sackler assets in the U.S. would require government lawyers to show they're likely to win the case, Miami attorney Gregory Grossman said.
 But it would be far easier than getting a U.S. judge to freeze offshore assets, he said.

 "How comfortable is the court with ordering the seizure of things that are not in their jurisdiction?"
 Grossman said.
 "If they are comfortable, will they get cooperation with folks on the other side of the pond?"